OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/redmine.md

 <p align="center"><img src="../assets/Redmine_Image_3.png" width="900"></p>

 ## Custom Field Configuration
-OpsHub Integration Manager needs a few special fields to be defined on the entity that is being synchronized.
-These must be set up so that OpsHub Integration Manager can track the integration status of each item.
+<code class="expression">space.vars.SITENAME</code> needs a few special fields to be defined on the entity that is being synchronized.
+These must be set up so that <code class="expression">space.vars.SITENAME</code> can track the integration status of each item.

 <p align="center"><img src="../assets/Redmine_Image_4.png" width="400"></p>